mateuszgrzybek/teonite-test-task/README.md

 If the job passes, the second stage begins.
 It's main goal is to push the created images to author's dockerhub.
 If both jobs pass, the commit also gets marked as passed.

+**NOTE: The GitLab CI is configured to use two environment variables - REGISTRY_USER and REGISTRY_PASSWORD, both of them being your Dockerhub login credentials.**
+**In order for everything to work seamlessly it is required that these variables are defined in GitLab's settings (CI/CD/Variables).**

 ## App's workflow

 1. `docker-compose up` reads `docker-compose.yml` and builds all defined services in the way described in *Docker config*;